UEFI bsdloader fails on Lenovo ThinkServer TS140

 Unfortunately not sure we can reproduce this issue without having the specific hardware.
 We will continue polishing the loader before 11.2 release.
 Until that as workaround you could try to reinstall it in legacy BIOS mode to see whether that help.
 As a way to return back to 11.1 ISO reinstall into new dataset may do the trick, but not sure we tested that path much yet.
 We will.

-#8 Updated by Philip Robar about 1 year ago
+#8 Updated by Philip Robar almost 2 years ago

 Turns out my BIOS was quite old.
 I updated to the latest version, CZA 5/2018, but it didn't help.
 I tried both UEFI and compatibility mode with legacy boot as the first try.